kagelump/kkjam/README.md

 3. Click a critter to select it (it will brighten and bounce)
 4. Click an adjacent critter to swap them
 5. **Match 3 or more critters** of the same type AND level to merge them:
-   - 3 Level 1s → 1 Level 2 (at the swap location)
+   - **On Board**: 3 Level 1s → 1 Level 2, 3 Level 2s → 1 Level 3
-   - 3 Level 2s → 1 Level 3
+   - **On Stage**: 3 Level 3s → 1 Level 4, 3 Level 4s → 1 Level 5
-6. **Level 3 critters fly to the Stage** at the top and stay there
+6. **Level 3+ critters fly to the Stage** at the top
-7. **Collect all 4 types** (Bunny, Cat, Frog, Bird) to trigger a Concert!
+7. **Build your band**: Collect multiple critters on stage and merge them to higher levels
+8. **Music layers activate** based on highest level on stage:
+   - Level 3: Basic layer, Level 4: Medium layer, Level 5: Maximum layer
+9. **Trigger the Concert**: Get one Level 5 of each type (Melody, Drums, Pad)
-8. After the concert, the board resets and the game gets faster
+10. After the concert, the board resets and the game gets faster

 ### Development
 ```bash